-Enviva is the world’s largest producer of wood pellets, owning and operating plants in the southeast United States, producing nearly three million metric tons of wood pellets per year.
+Enviva is the world’s largest producer of wood pellets, owning and operating plants in the southeast United States that produce nearly three million metric tons of wood pellets per year.

 The pellets are primarily exported to power plants in Europe that were previously fuelled by coal.

-Enviva is working together with Earthworm to establish policies and procedures that will ensure that Enviva’s presence in US Southeast forest products industry and global wood pellet industry contributes to overall better ecological outcomes and thriving forest economies.
+Enviva is working with Earthworm to establish and implement policies and procedures that will help to ensure that Enviva’s sourcing from US Southeast forests protects key ecological and social values within forests and local communities.

 Launched Track and Trace, a public website for transparent sourcing

 After working together to develop Enviva’s strengthened and expanded responsible sourcing policy, Earthworm and Enviva are collaborating to implement a key aspect of that policy: the protection of high conservation values (HCVs) within the company’s sourcing basin.
 Through our work together, Enviva is taking steps to ensure that HCVs such as species diversity and habitat, as well as cultural values, are protected on individual tracts it sources from, while also collaboratively working with the conservation community and other stakeholders to address landscape-scale issues and opportunities.